Amazon launches online pharmacy in new contest with drug retail

 The move builds on the web retailer’s 2018 acquisition of PillPack, which Amazon said will remain separate for customers needing pre-sorted doses of multiple drugs.

-Shares of pharmacy chains, drug wholesalers and grocers fell before the bell.
-Amazon’s shares were up nearly 2% at $3,190.99.
+Shares of pharmacy chains, drug wholesalers and grocers fell in afternoon trading.
+Amazon’s shares were up nearly 1%.

 Over the past two years, Amazon has worked to secure more state licenses for shipping prescriptions across the country, which had been an obstacle to its expansion into the drug supply chain, according to analyst notes from Jefferies Equity Research.